-As a consequence, the Law regulates domestic and international arbitration, and has an additional chapter that addresses specific aspects of international arbitration (see below).
+As a consequence, the Law regulates domestic and international arbitration, and has an additional chapter that addresses specific aspects of international arbitration.

-Law 63/11 of 14 December (the Law)2 Arbitrability
+Law 63/11 of 14 December (the Law)2

+Arbitrability

 According to the Law, any dispute regarding economic interests may be submitted to arbitration (article 1).
-In addition to that, disputes not involving economic interests may also be referred to arbitration, provided that they concern matters where the parties are able to settle.
-Finally, arbitral tribunals may be also requested to interpret, complete, adapt or supplement existing contracts.
+In addition to that, disputes not involving economic interests may also be referred to arbitration, provided they concern matters where the parties are able to settle.
+Finally, arbitral tribunals may also be requested to interpret, complete, adapt or supplement existing contracts.